 In April DIO launched a new website to provide a source of information for SFA queries and give greater transparency in the delivery of accommodation services.

-The condition, thermal efficiency, age, safety, and modernity of all homes will be assessed and 1,000 in the worst condition will be refurbished.
-Decisions will be based on where there are known issues like recurring damp and mould and properties with a high number of calls and complaints.
-Work is expected to start in early summer and the target for completion is the end of the year.
+The condition, thermal efficiency, age, safety, and modernity of all homes were assessed and 1,000 properties in the worst condition have been refurbished.
+Decisions were based on known issues like recurring damp and mould as well as properties with a high number of calls and complaints.
+Work started in summer 2025 and these homes have now been refurbished.

-The Defence Housing Strategy will set out wider plans to improve standards and the locations of SFA sites to be refurbished is being reviewed.
-DIO has stressed they will be reallocated to Service families once renovated, not used for people arriving under the Afghan Resettlement Programme.
+The Defence Housing Strategy also set out wider plans to improve standards and the locations of SFA sites to be refurbished have been reviewed.
+DIO has stressed these homes will be reallocated to Service families once renovated, not used for people arriving under the Afghan Resettlement Programme.

-It will be driven by a new independent review team of housing experts who will play a vital part in providing independent advice and challenge to ensure the strategy meets the needs of Service personnel and families.
+This work was driven by a new independent review team of housing experts who play a vital part in providing independent advice and challenge to ensure the strategy meets the needs of Service personnel and families.

 For those in long term relationships or who are not entitled to SFA the MOD says it remains committed to widening entitlement.
 The Modernised Accommodation Offer is still under review, but details on the way forward are expected in the next few months.
 DIO understands the lack of information makes it difficult to plan, but when a decision has been made, full details of any future scheme will be shared.